 Thai street food is the stuff of legends and the best places to sample it across the country are the night markets.
 The night market starts at 4pm and goes on until around midnight.
 The food options are plentiful and cheap so you can try a multitude of dishes.

-Whether you want noodle soup, fried scorpion or just a falafel, you can find it here.
+Whether you want noodle soup, fried rice or a falafel, you can find it here.
 There are some seats, stools and benches to port yourself on but don’t expect restaurant style service – it’s all about the fast, the cheap, and the plentiful here!

 Fishermans Restaurant & Bar